zuzanadobes/DRLND-Project-Navigation/REPORT.md

 ### Ideas for Future Work

-The submission has concrete future ideas for improving the agent's performance.
+Concrete future ideas for improving the agent's performance could include to perform learning directly from pixels (e.g. images).
+The agent not be provided pre-processed information as it is nowe.g. ray-based representation of objects around it, but would have to extract relevant information from the images directly.

 ## See also